the-this-pointer/glcd-font-calculator/ReadMe.md

 ![](screenshots/Capture.PNG)

 This code is a simple SSD1306 font pixel calculator.
-I made this to use for my project <a href="https://github.com/the-this-pointer/timer-board-stm32f103" target="_blank">here</a>.

- You can use it for the following library also:
+ You can use it for the following library:

 <a href="https://github.com/4ilo/ssd1306-stm32HAL" target="_blank">ssd1306-stm32HAL</a>